slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"It is much easier to change how you think by changing your behavior, than it is to change your behavior by changing how you think.
 Act out the change you seek."
 -- Kevin Kelly [1952]*

-There are limits to change: willpower is finite and requires attention.
+There are limits to change: willpower and attention are finite.
 But in complex systems, small changes can trigger large effects.

 > *"The secret of change is to focus all your energy, not on fighting the old, but on building the new."
 -- Socrates [-470]*